Xcopyco/orc/README.md

 Usage
 -----

+### Command Line

+Simply run `orc` with an optional [configuration file](https://github.com/orcproject/orc/blob/master/doc/config.md) using the `--config <path/to/config>` option.

 ### Spawning Child

-The easiest way to get up and running with storjd is to spawn a child process from your program and connect to it over the control port.
+The easiest way to get up and running with orc is to spawn a child process from your program and connect to it over the control port.
 This package exposes a convenience method for doing this.